-This laboratory consists of new twenty-six (26) Sun Ray clients which are ideal for displaying server-hosted virtual desktops.
-The desktops in this laboratory are networked and have internet access by way of two (2) Dell PowerConnect 2024 switches.
+This laboratory consists of 27 Sun Ray clients which are ideal for displaying server-hosted virtual desktops.
+The desktops in this laboratory are networked and have internet access.
+Another terminal is for the instructor, which is connected to the large display TV.

 Graduate and undergraduate classes are held in this laboratory.
-Students write programs in C, C++, JAVA, and FORTRAN.
+Students write programs in C, C++, JAVA, Python, and FORTRAN.
 This laboratory is used for instructional and programming purposes